jillix/flow-app/README.md

 All logs are streamed to `process.stdout`.

 ###Path types
-Request files from a configured `public` directory, fetch module files from client module dependencies and call operations on the server side.
+Request files from a configured `public` directory, fetch module bundle file and call operations on the server side.
-Note that, the first segment of a public file path cannot contain a `: or `@` char, since they are used to route to the to the corresponding operation.
+Note that, the first segment of a public file URL cannot contain a `:` char, since they are used to route to the to the corresponding operation.

 **Not allowed paths for public files:**
 * `/path:to/public/file.suffix`
-* `/path@to/public/file.suffix`
+* `/anExistingModuleName/client[.fingerprint].js`

 #####Public file path `/`
 Example: `/path/to/public/file.suffix`